vgmtrans/vgmtrans/docs/vgmtrans_value_architecture_guide.md

 ### 21.6 `ScanResultBuilder`

 `ScanResultBuilder` is the intended scanner authoring API.
-It creates assets, explicit collections, facts, diagnostics, source annotations, and extracted sources.
-It tracks reserved handles and validates that referenced handles were committed.
+It creates result-owned asset drafts, explicit collections, facts, diagnostics, source annotations, and extracted sources.
+Draft creation allocates stable IDs immediately, and collection membership is checked against the draft’s declared asset role.
 Parsers can append directly to its diagnostic collection instead of creating a temporary vector and copying diagnostics back into the result.

 This is a major readability win for format code.